aniketrastogi1987/speech-generator/README.md

-# 🎙️ Complete Podcast Generator with Voice Cloning
+# 🎙️ Complete Text to Speech Generator with Voice Cloning

-A comprehensive system for generating podcasts using XTTS-v2 voice cloning technology.
-This system can create professional-quality podcasts with multiple speakers using AI-generated voice samples, integrated with RAG-based script generation and an intuitive interactive workflow.
+A comprehensive system for generating speech using XTTS-v2 voice cloning technology.
+This system can create professional-quality speeches with multiple speakers using AI-generated voice samples, integrated with RAG-based script generation and an intuitive interactive workflow.

 ## ✨ Features